Microsoft Planner & Project Plan 3

 - In the Office Apps & Devices Box, click View Apps & Devices, then click Project.

 - Under Software, click Project.
-Choose the language and the bit version you want, then click Install.
-(To install 64-bit, under Version, select Advanced, choose 64-bit, and then select Install.)
+Click the language and the bit version you want, then click Install.
+(To install 64-bit, under Version, select Advanced, choose 64-bit, and then click Install.)

 Tip: If Project isn’t listed under the Software navigation heading on the left side of your page, it probably means you don’t have a license.
-Check if you have a license; if you don’t, contact your admin and ask to have one assigned.
+Check if you have a license; if not, contact your admin to request one.

 The Project should now begin downloading.
 Follow the prompts in Step 2 to complete the installation.